REALWorld Law

 An assignment of the above to the funding bank is generally a pre-condition to bank funding and these forms of security are generally an integral part of the funder's security package.

-In addition, the funding bank will generally require the developer to procure that the contractor, subcontractors and each professional consultant provide collateral warranties to the bank, with each warranty having “step-in” rights in favour of the bank, allowing the funding bank to step in to the various agreements.
+In addition, the funding bank will generally require a developer to procure that the contractor, subcontractors and each professional consultant provide collateral warranties to the bank, with each warranty having “step-in” rights in favour of the bank, allowing the funding bank to step in to the various agreements.

-The funding bank will also take a security assignment over all of the main agreements that the borrower company enters into, which usually include the development agreement, construction contract and professional appointments.
+The funding bank will generally also take a security assignment over all of the main agreements that the borrower company enters into, which usually include the development agreement, construction contract and professional appointments.

 Italy